judehunter/rumi/README.md

 📠 &nbsp; SSR integrations with support for streaming.

-⚛️ &nbsp; Fully typed CSS prop with a babel plugin for React.
+⚛️ &nbsp; Fully typed `css` prop with a babel plugin for React.

 🎨 &nbsp; Effortless theming for all of your sick dark mode fantasies.